 442/542.
 Polling and Public Opinion.
 Credit 3 hours.
 Prerequisites: Poli.
 201 and Engl.
 102. An examination of the content, causes, and effects of public opinion in American politics.
 Special emphasis on the tools of public opinion research.
 Students taking this course for graduate degree credit must expect greater reading and paper requirements.
-Offered every fall.
+Offered every fall in odd numbered years.